The VERA books in order:

 Catch up with VERA

-Earlier series of the TV drama based on Ann's characters and settings have been widely broadcast; VERA was nominated for an Edgar Award, for Dark Road, the first episode of series 6 (an original screenplay by Martha Hillier).
-All six previous series of Vera are now available on DVD in both the UK and the US.
-Order any of them from Amazon, using the links below, or look out for them in the shops!
+Eight series of ITV's VERA, starring multi-award-winning Brenda Blethyn, are now available on DVD in the UK (and seven in the US!).
+The earlier series of the TV drama based on Ann's characters and settings have been widely broadcast; VERA was nominated for an Edgar Award, for Dark Road, the first episode of series 6 (an original screenplay by Martha Hillier).
+Order your choice from Amazon, using the links below, or look out for them in the shops!

 - Order series 1 on DVD from Amazon UK (region 2 format) or from Amazon.com (Region 1).